 Some students qualify for accommodations during tests; many are available, and the approved accommodations vary according to disability type.
 As appropriate, the Test Proctoring Center (TPC) is available for faculty to use for the majority of tests and exams that can be scheduled during the ODS hours of operation.

 Faculty members may choose to facilitate their students’ approved testing accommodations themselves.
 Instructors have the option to offer alternative testing opportunities within the classroom, a departmental office, or another acceptable campus location, unless the student's disability cannot be reasonably accommodated in that environment.
 Online exam sessions can be extended only by the faculty member.
-For assistance in extending Pilot exams, contact the Center for Teaching and Learning.
+For assistance in extending Pilot exams, contact CaTS.

 There are rare occasions when ODS cannot fulfill a testing accommodation request, due to space limitations or technological requirements (such as specialty software).
 When this occurs, the students and instructors should notify ODS immediately and an ODS staff member will work with all parties to ensure accommodations are provided in the most effective way possible.